JJ Adams

-Jason John "JJ" Adams (born March 1978) is an English mixed media contemporary pop artist and graphic designer.
+Jason John Adams (born March 1978) is an English mixed media contemporary pop artist and graphic designer.

 Life

 Adams was born in Plymouth, England in March 1978, the son of a Baptist minister.
 The first of three children, he attended Oswald Road Primary School in Chorlton in Manchester before moving with his parents to Cape Town, South Africa at the age of 6 in 1984.

 There he studied at various schools as his family moved between Bloemfontein and Cape Town, where they finally settled for the next 13 years.
 He was sent to boarding school in Graaff Reinet at age 13 after a few years of failing to perform academically.

 Adams has been described as a rebellious child.
 His father had also attended boarding school as a youth and went on to become head boy and captain of the 1st rugby team at Fish Hoek high school in Cape Town.
 This was the hope for Adams, but it was not to be.
 He was under pressure to achieve and ended up being expelled from boarding school.

 During his schooling he was held back a total of two years.
 He attended Bergvliet High school to finally obtain his GCSE equivalent in order to get into art college.
 He studied graphic design at Cape College, where he found he excelled at things like screenprinting and early computer design.

 He worked backstage as a concert crew member for international bands that toured Cape Town after Apartheid had ended.
 He worked with the likes of Inxs, Bon Jovi, Def Leppard, ZZ Top and Michael Jackson.